The Double Your Sustainability Blog

 • Scorecard validity: EcoVadis scorecards are valid for 12 months from the publication date.

 • Document limit: each new assessment gives a new set of 55 document spaces.
-Documents from earlier assessments do not count toward the new 55-document limit, but they may still matter if valid and relevant.
+Documents from earlier assessments are outside the new 55-document limit and may still matter when they are valid and relevant.

 • Evidence quality: next-time answers still need credible, current, relevant, in-scope evidence.